Irv Kupcinet: Awards and honors

 In 1982, Kupcinet was elected to Chicago's Journalism Hall of Fame.

+A statue of Kupcinet was erected in 2006, three years after his death, along Wacker Drive in Chicago, across the Chicago River from the site of the old Chicago Sun-Times building.
+A plaque on the base of the statue includes a quote by Chicago Mayor Richard M. Daley.

 Published works

 In 1988, Kupcinet published his autobiography, Kup: A Man, an Era, a City.

 Personal life

 Kupcinet met Esther "Essee" Solomon while she was a Northwestern student, and married her in 1939.
 The couple had two children; a daughter, Karyn in 1941, and a son, Jerry in 1944.